Md-Razu-Haolader/Mysql-Replication/README.md

 Unlock your db tables with read lock on Primay Server (172.16.172.16):

 mysql -p

-mysql>USE cc;
+mysql>USE testRnd;

 mysql>UNLOCK TABLES;

 mysql>FLUSH TABLES WITH READ LOCK;

-In this read lock condition we need to dump the cc DB using !!another console!! from Primary server and initiate below command to find out "MASTER_LOG_FILE" and "MASTER_LOG_POS" values
+In this read lock condition we need to dump the testRnd DB using !!another console!! from Primary server and initiate below command to find out "MASTER_LOG_FILE" and "MASTER_LOG_POS" values

 mysql> show master status \G
 *************************** 1. row ***************************

             File: mysql-bin.000001

         Position: 107

-    Binlog_Do_DB: cc,cc
+    Binlog_Do_DB: testRnd
 Binlog_Ignore_DB:

 1 row in set (0.00 sec)

 Than exit from the console to release the read lock.